-When your partner’s mental health makes them unable to care for themselves or the child, or even to participate in the divorce, we can help figure out how to move forward.
-If neither parent is capable of taking care of the child, and you have stepped in to take care of the child, we can help formalize this arrangement and give you the orders you need to help care for and protect the child.
+When your partner’s mental health makes them unable to care for themselves or the child, or even to participate in the divorce, a conservatorship or guardianship attorney can help you figure out how to move forward.
+If neither parent is capable of taking care of the child, and you have stepped in to take care of the child, a conservatorship or guardianship attorney can help formalize this arrangement and give you the orders you need to help care for and protect the child.

 Guardianships can also determine custodial arrangements with the biological parents in cases where the parents are not capable of taking care of the child but still want to be involved.

 Conservatorships are often necessary if one spouse is mentally incapable of participating in the divorce process.
-In instances where mental illness or other extreme mental issues impair the spouse’s functioning, we can help navigate the process of dissolving the marriage and securing your rights.
+In instances where mental illness or other extreme mental issues impair the spouse’s functioning, a conservatorship attorney can help you navigate the process of dissolving the marriage and securing your rights.

 How to Prepare for Your First Meeting

 Generally speaking, if you have any papers that have been filed with the court, bring those with you.
-We will need different information for different cases.
+Your conservatorship or guardianship attorney will need different information for different cases.
 Below is a simple outline for what you should bring to make the first meeting as productive as possible.

 - Make a list of specific a list of immediate concerns that need to be addressed.